Derek Tennell

-Derek Wayne Tennell (born February 12, 1964) is a former American football tight end in the National Football League (NFL) for the Cleveland Browns, Detroit Lions, Dallas Cowboys, and Minnesota Vikings.
+Derek Wayne Tennell (born February 12, 1964) is an American former professional football tight end in the National Football League (NFL) for the Cleveland Browns, Detroit Lions, Dallas Cowboys, and Minnesota Vikings.
 He played college football at UCLA.
-With Dallas, he beat the Buffalo Bills in Super Bowl XXVII.
+He won Super Bowl XXVII with Dallas.

-Early years
+Early life

 Tennell attended West Covina High School where he practiced football, basketball and track.
 In his senior year as a running back, he registered 807 rushing yards and 7 touchdowns.

 In basketball, he averaged 19 points and 12.5 rebounds, while helping this team reach the Sierra League championship.
 In the 440-yard dash, he set the school record of 49.2 seconds.

 College career

 Tennell accepted a football scholarship from UCLA and began his college career as a fullback.
 As a sophomore, he was converted into a tight end.
 He was named the starter and was fourth on the team with 20 receptions for 167 yards.

 As a junior, he had 24 receptions (third on the team) for 252 yards (fourth on the team).
 As a senior, he posted 15 receptions for 152 yards and 3 touchdowns.
 He finished his college career as a three-year starter with 64 receptions for 602 yards and 3 touchdowns.